Looking for a roundup of top social media tips and best practices? You’re in the right place.

 15. Maximize live video

-And speaking of trying new formats, Carsten Schaefer from wants to make sure you include live video as part of your 2020 social media strategy.
+And speaking of trying new formats, Carsten Schaefer from wants to make sure you include live video as part of your new social media strategy.

 While this may feel a bit unnerving if you’ve relied on reshoots and editing to make your videos Oscar-worthy, there’s an authenticity and humanness with live video that helps you connect with your customers better than ever before.